dkeightley/macOS-setup/README.md

 `sed -i '' 's/ZSH_THEME=.*/ZSH_THEME="powerlevel9k\/powerlevel9k"/' ~/.zshrc`

-You can anslo copt the .zshrc file to your home dir
+You can also copy the .zshrc file to your home dir

 `cp .zshrc ~/`